 Azure IoT DevOps Projects now General Available to help you easily initialize a CI/CD ready IoT Edge project

 With the shift of modern software development, developers need to do more than ever.
 Having a CI/CD pipeline could help developers deliver value faster and more transparently.
-For Azure IoT Edge, we already have a built-in Azure IoT Edge task in Azure Pipelines as well as a Jenkins Plugin to help you easily adopt DevOps with your Azure IoT Edge applications.
+For Azure IoT Edge, we already have a built-in Azure IoT Edge task in Azure Pipelines to help you easily adopt DevOps with your Azure IoT Edge applications.
 Now we’re excited to announce the General Availability of IoT Azure DevOps Projects.
 With the IoT Azure DevOps Projects, you could easily initialize a new IoT Edge project with recommended CI/CD practices in a few clicks.

 The IoT Azure DevOps Projects was initially released on December 2018 and we have updated the project recently with latest CI/CD practices for Azure IoT Edge projects.
 You can follow Create a CI/CD pipeline for IoT Edge with Azure DevOps Projects to create your own IoT Edge DevOps project.
 Here’re some big changes in the new version: